rkme/process/flow.md

 The above command will create a redis database of usernames matched to a list of location-timestamp pairs and a DOK sparse matrix of admin movement over time.

+Notes: Add structure: Adding keywords and actual commands as well as adding actual sources to methods and reasoning.
+Bullet points: use steps and create a road map for usage.